bzreinhardt/bzreinhardt.github.io/_posts/2020-03-24-trusted-Hierarchies-and-the-coronavirus-crisis.md

 * Figuring out how the virus actually works.

 * Helping people recover from the economic shock.

+* Creating an antigen test to identify people who have had the virus and are now immune.

 There are dozens and in some cases hundreds of separate efforts towards each item on the list and no good way to figure out the global status of each or where to effectively direct your own effort.
 You simultaneously have people not working on something they should because of the ‘someone is working on that’ problem and at the same time there’s a lot of effort duplication.